gadventures/gapi-redux/README.md

 * **`query`**` : Object`

-  Any query to pass to Gapi
+  Any query to pass to the G API

 * **`getRelated`**` : Object`